 The increase in remittance inflow provides a huge opportunity for the Kenyan government and the country’s financial services industry to develop an environment that is conducive for the growth of the economy.
 Bringing down the cost of remittances and developing more convenient ways of money transfer are also imperative to the cause.

-Transfer charges to Kenya, like other African country, still remains quite high.
-Although, the rising adoption of cheaper mobile money services such as Safaricom’s M-Pesa has helped bring the costs down, there is still a lot to be done.
-In our endeavor to make diaspora remittances to Kenya more economical and convenient, we have partnered with some of Kenya’s most trusted banks and financial institutions.
-Using Xpress Money, Kenyan expats around the world can send money to Kenya in various different ways – as cash at over 500 locations across the country, account credit in any Kenyan bank, or into any M-Pesa wallet within minutes.
+Transfer charges to Kenya, as with other African countries, are still quite high.
+Although the rising adoption of cheaper mobile money services such as Safaricom’s M-Pesa has helped lower costs, a lot remains to be done.
+Xpress Money strives to make remittances to Kenya economical and convenient by fostering meaningful partnerships with some of Kenya’s most trusted banks and financial institutions.
+Using Xpress Money, Kenyan expats around the world can send money home within minutes and in various ways.
+Their loved ones can collect the remittances either as cash from across 700 locations within the country or through account credit in any Kenyan bank, or by using an M-Pesa wallet.